maybejaishkhan/aws-automate/README.md

    bash deploy.sh
    ```

+3. You can now:
+   - Visit the Public IP address to access the Nginx server on port 80.
+   - SSH into the instance via SSH and run `neofetch`.

-3. Run the `destroy.sh` script to destroy/terminate the instance.
+4. Run the `destroy.sh` script to destroy/terminate the instance.

    ```bash
    bash deploy.sh